Close Menu

 4. Select your iPhone from the list.

-The erase command is sent to the device, which will execute right away if the iPhone is currently connected to the Internet or the next time the offline device goes online.
-Learn how to fix the issue if your iPhone won’t connect Wi-Fi.
+The erase command is sent to the device and will execute immediately if the iPhone is online or the next time the offline device connects to the internet.
+Learn how to fix the issue if your iPhone won’t connect to Wi-Fi.

 Activation Lock is automatically cleared when you erase via iCloud Find Devices under your own Apple ID.
 If the device is locked to a different account and you are the legitimate owner, you’ll need to contact Apple Support with proof of purchase to proceed.
 Apple cannot remove Activation Lock without identity verification.